Have you heard the story about the big rocks before? It bears repeating even if you’ve heard it before.

 “No,” the speaker replied, “that’s not the point.
 The truth this illustration teaches us is: If you don’t put the big rocks in first, you’ll never get them in at all.”
 (1)

-When it comes to exercise, fat loss, weight loss, muscle-building or any other goal fitness related, you (and me) sweat the small stuff, especially when your progress stalls.
+When it comes to exercise, fat loss, weight loss, muscle-building, or any other goal fitness-related, you (and I) sweat the small stuff, especially when your progress stalls.

-With all the information available on exercise, nutrition and what’s good for you, it’s easy to be overwhelmed.
-Combined with the fact this changes on a daily basis, you may fall into the trap of focusing on the gravel and not the rock.
+With all the information available on exercise, nutrition, and what’s good for you, it’s easy to be overwhelmed.
+Considering that this changes daily, you may fall into the trap of focusing on the gravel rather than the rock.

-You stop eating fat because you’ve been told it makes you fat.
+You cut out fat because someone told you it makes you fat.

-You stop doing squats because you’ve been told it’s bad for your back.
+Ditch squats because someone told you they’re bad for your back.

 The treadmill is your happy place because you heard that lifting weights makes you bulky.